-C. RIGHTS WHEN SEEKING SEXUAL ASSAULTS FORENSIC NURSE EXAMINER SERVICES
+C. RIGHTS WHEN SEEKING SEXUAL ASSAULT FORENSIC NURSE EXAMINER (FNR) (formerly known as SANE) SERVICES

 - Victims may obtain a sexual assault medical forensic examination without incurring full out of pocket costs for that exam regardless of their decision to report to law enforcement.
 In Madison, this exam can be obtained from the Meriter Hospital Sexual Assault Nurse Examiner program.
 If you seek additional medical attention, other hospital charges may apply. - Victims of sexual assault who seek emergency services at a hospital have the right to be provided with the option to receive emergency contraception at the hospital per Wisconsin Statute 50.375.